David Martindale

-It is his first and only such role in the professional game, having played at Junior level following his release from prison for his participation in organised crime.
-He worked in various capacities at hometown club Livingston from 2014, becoming an increasingly important figure in its structure, before being appointed manager in 2020.
+Martindale played at Junior level following his release from prison for organised crime.
+From 2014, he has worked in various capacities at Livingston becoming an increasingly important figure in its structure, before being appointed manager in 2020.
+Martindale would remain in the role until February 2026, before returning on an interim basis in September 2026.

 Career

 Time in prison, first steps in coaching

-Unlike most football managers, Martindale did not play the sport at the professional level.
+Unlike most football managers, Martindale did not play at professional level.
 Born in Glasgow, he grew up in Govan and the Craigshill neighbourhood of Livingston in West Lothian.
 He was a promising youth player with Rangers and Motherwell but by his own admission did not apply himself to make the most of his talents, and was released from a contract with Rangers after fracturing his leg in an unauthorised local match with friends.
 He played at Junior level for Linlithgow Rose and West Calder United and had business interests in the hospitality sector.

-After a pub he owned went on fire without insurance cover he became heavily involved in organised crime, specifically the large-scale supply of cocaine as well as money laundering.
-He was arrested in April 2004 following a police operation; while awaiting trial, he enrolled at Heriot-Watt University to undertake a degree in construction project management.
+After a pub he owned caught fire without insurance cover he became heavily involved in organised crime, specifically the large-scale supply of cocaine as well as money laundering.
+He was arrested in April 2004 following a police operation; while awaiting trial, he studied a degree in construction project management at Heriot-Watt University.

-Martindale was imprisoned in November 2006, serving four years (and also having around £100,000-worth of assets seized as proceeds of crime), then completed his degree following his release.
-In football, he played for Whitburn in the East Region Juniors then became assistant manager at Broxburn Athletic.
+Martindale was imprisoned in November 2006, serving four years.
+He also had around £100,000-worth of assets seized as proceeds of crime and completed his degree following his release.
+In football, he played for Whitburn in the East Region Juniors league before becoming assistant manager at Broxburn Athletic.